Fire Prevention Tiger Dance

 lastly

-On the previous day, April 28th, the "Hatsuuma Festival Eve Festival" will be held, featuring a fantastic nighttime tiger dance under an illuminated backdrop.
+On April 28th, the day before,the "Hatsuuma Festival Eve"will also be held, featuring a fantastical nighttime tiger dance illuminated by lights.

-Another feature of this festival is that the adults of the town are always behind the scenes, and the main characters the children .
+Another characteristic of this festival is that the adults of the town are merely behind the scenes, and the main charactersthe children.

 Among local elementary and junior high school students, it is an honor to be involved in the role of a tiger, and auditions are held not only for the tiger role but also for the flute and drum troupe!